bodil/typed-html/README.md

 ## Company-focused Maintenance

-This project is currently being maintained soley for use in [@axodotdev's] projects.
-Feel free to file issues or PRs but anticipate that they won't be prioritized.
+This project is currently being maintained soley for use in [@axodotdev's] open source projects.
+Feel free to file issues or PRs but anticipate that they won't be prioritized (for now).

 [@axodotdev's]: https://github.com/axodotdev